graup/vanilla-extract-rollup-example/README.md

 This is an example for

-- a component library using Vanilla Extract (and its [Rollup Plugin](https://vanilla-extract.style/documentation/setup/#rollup)
+- a component library using Vanilla Extract (built using the [Rollup Plugin](https://vanilla-extract.style/documentation/setup/#rollup))
 - two example apps consuming the component library (Vite and Next.js)

 ## Setup